albertz/commandergenius/alienblaster/readme.txt

+This is Alien Blaster game ported to Google Android.
+I did not change anything in Alien Blaster sources, except for SCREEN_WIDTH, SCREEN_HEIGHT and BIT_DEPTH constants in global.h.

 This should be compiled with Android 1.6 SDK and NDK - google for them and install them as described in their docs.
 You'll need to install Eclipse or Ant too